 - relationship, sexual or financial problems

 Remember though that many of these symptoms can be side effects from your cancer and its treatment.
 They are likely to go away once your treatment has finished, though it may take a while.

 Always let your doctor or nurse know about any symptoms that you have.

 Worries about counselling

 You might be put off counselling because you feel it’s a sign of weakness, that you are going mad, or that you’ve failed to cope with things on your own.

-The important things to remember about going to see a counsellor are that:
+It is important to remember about going to see a counsellor:

 - is not a sign of weakness